 Do you have good time management skills?

 Time management is an absolutely crucial skill to have for those who are working from home.
 You won’t have a boss breathing down your neck and telling you when and how to work, but on the downside, you also won’t have someone keeping you on-schedule, so that someone has to be you.
-If you regularly use alarms to wake up and regulate your life, then you could be the perfect person to work from home, but if your life is fairly messy and disorganised (no shame, we understand) then you might not want to go down this avenue.
-If you have a good innate understanding of deadlines and how to maximise your time when working towards them, then working from home could be the ideal environment for you.
+If you regularly use alarms to wake up and regulate your life, then you could be the perfect person to work from home, but if your life is fairly messy and disorganized (no shame, we understand) then you might not want to go down this avenue.
+If you have a good innate understanding of deadlines and how to maximize your time when working towards them, then working from home could be the ideal environment for you.

-We hope this series of tips on how to know whether working from home is for you has helped.
+We hope this series of tips on how to know whether working from home is for you have helped.
 Do you have any suggestions for us?
 Have you successfully made the jump from 9 to 5 working to home working?
 Let us know!